Application Development Kit (ADK)

 INSTALLER_FINISHPAGE_SHOWREADME

-relative path to show a checkbox for
+Set INSTALLER_FINISHPAGE_SHOWREADME to a relative path to display a checkbox for opening a readme or documentation file.

-$INSTALLER_FINISHPAGE_SHOWREADME
+Example: $INSTALLER_FINISHPAGE_SHOWREADME Packages/MyPackageGroup/MyPackage/.../SomeFile.[html/PDF/txt]

 INSTALLER_FINISHPAGE_SHOWREADME_NOTCHECKED